-procedure s could include.

 Determination of the level of threat

 Monitoring of the situation; adjustment of response with the initiation of early dismissal, sheltering or evacuation - as necessary.

-Contacting personnel at the NYC 70th Police Precinct.
+Contacting personnel at the NYC 122nd Police Precinct.

-In the eve nt of an emergency telephone call such as:
+In the evei nt of an emergency telephone call such as:

 Bomb Threat

 Fire emergency

 Hostage Situation

 Intruder

 Kidnapping

-or receivii mergency received at the school, the individual providing the coverage at the desking the telephone call is to immediately contact the administrator in charge.
-Calls to onder of the chain of command should then commence:
+or other emergency received at the school, the individual providing the coverage at the desk or receiving the telephone call is to immediately contact the administrator in charge.
+Calls to the remainder of the chain of command should then commence:

 Head of School

-Assistant Head of School

-Senior Operations Associate
+Director of Operations

+Academic Dean

-School Safety Aide
+School Safety Agent